serg-io/backbone-dynamodb/README.md

 #### `urlRoot` ####

 If no `tableName` is given, the value of `urlRoot` is used to determine the name of the table.
-First, the `'/'` at the beginning, if there is on, is removed, then the first character is switched to upper case.
-For instance: if `urlRoot` is `'/users'`, the table name would be `'Users'`
+First, the slash `'/'` at the beginning is removed (if there one), then the first character is switched to upper case.
+For instance: if `urlRoot` is `'/users'`, the table name would be `'Users'`.

 #### `newKey( options )` ####